2022 IMSA SportsCar Championship: Le Mans Prototype 2 (LMP2)

 In accordance with the 2017 LMP2 regulations, all cars in the LMP2 class use the Gibson GK428 V8 engine.

 Le Mans Prototype 3 (LMP3)

 In accordance with the 2020 LMP3 regulations, all cars in the LMP3 class use the Nissan VK56DE 5.6L V8 engine.

 GT Daytona (GTD Pro / GTD)

+†: Cosmo took part in the Daytona Qualifying Race with Gilbert Korthoff Motorsports before parting ways prior to the Rolex 24 at Daytona.